Thomas DeSimone: Air France robbery

 During the 1960s, Air France was the carrier of American currency that had been exchanged in Southeast Asia.
 The airline had contracted to return the money to the U.S. for depositing with American banks.
-The money was usually carried in linen bags, each containing US$60,000, and the airline shipped up to $1 million a week in this manner.
+The money was usually carried in linen bags, each containing $60,000, and the airline shipped up to $1 million a week in this manner.
 The money was stored in a cement-block strong room at Air France's cargo terminal at John F. Kennedy International Airport, with a round-the-clock private security guard.
 In 1967, Robert McMahon, an Air France employee, tipped off Burke, Hill, and DeSimone to an incoming delivery of between $400,000 and $700,000 in cash on Friday, April 7.
 McMahon said the best time for the actual robbery would be just before midnight when the security guard would be on his meal break.

 On the day of the robbery, Hill and DeSimone drove to Kennedy airport with an empty suitcase, the largest Hill could find.
 At 11:40 pm, they entered the Air France cargo terminal.
 McMahon suggested that they should just walk in, as people often came to the terminal to pick up lost baggage.
 DeSimone and Hill entered the unsecured area unchallenged and unlocked the door with a duplicate key.
 Using a small flashlight, they found seven of the bags, which they loaded into the suitcase and left; $420,000 was taken.
 No alarm was raised, no shots fired, and no one was injured.
 The theft was not discovered until the following Monday, when a Wells Fargo truck arrived to pick up the cash to be delivered to the CNEP subsidiary French American Banking Corporation.